 Allow more time so donors can budget for giving

-This year may feel like a real-life series of unfortunate events, but before you write off 2020 as a terrible, horrible, no-good, very bad year, consider that 60% of donors have given in response to COVID-19... and they're likely to give again.
+2020 may have felt like a real-life series of unfortunate events, but before you write off 2020 as a terrible, horrible, no-good, very bad year, consider that 60% of donors gave in response to COVID-19... and they're likely to give again.
 You just gotta give them some time—so now is the perfect time to follow up!

 Use Funraise's Giving Tuesday Toolkit to plan your campaign and give your supporters as much notice as possible.
 When they can budget for Giving Tuesday and the end-of-year giving season, they'll give.
 But it's up to you to sound the bell early and often.